TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-8-AWS-08 Security Groups.md

 # Security Groups

-Security Groups are AWS's firewall system.
+## Security Groups are AWS's firewall system.

-An AWS Security Group acts as a virtual firewall for your EC2 instances to control incoming and outgoing traffic.
+## An AWS Security Group acts as a virtual firewall for my EC2 instances to control incoming and outgoing traffic.

-Both inbound and outbound rules control the flow of traffic to and traffic from your instance, respectively.
+## Both inbound and outbound rules control the flow of traffic to and traffic from my instance.

+## Amazon provides security groups to control who can connect to my Amazon Elastic Compute Cloud (EC2) instances.
+When I create a site using Amazon Web Services, a security group is created and both HTTPS and HTTP access are granted.
+However, if I want to work with the EC2 instances over a remote desktop connection or SSH, I need to add rules to allow each connection type.

+## With these rules I am able to create users, assign groups and rights and limit registrations.

 ----